 “As encouraging as it is, we can still expect volatility to continue, given the prevailing external factors such as trade wars and other geopolitical risks,” warned Tan Sri Wan Zulkiflee, president and group chief executive of Petronas.
 “The business models adopted have to be robust to go through the price cycles which are inherent in our industry,” he said.
 In addition to price cycles, Wan Zulkiflee pointed to consumer pressure leading to policy shifts such as some Malaysian states banning plastic straws from early 2019.

 Petronas announced at the show that it will partner with Time Marine Services to jointly develop a new approach for sludge treatment to recover hydrocarbon onshore.
-Time Marine Services was pronounced the winner of the third Petronas Technology Challenge, which crowdsources innovative and economic solutions to oil and gas industry challenges, with a proposal that featured non-toxic and environment-friendly nanotechnology chemicals, capable of liquefying sludge and heavy wax.
+Time Marine Services was pronounced the winner of the third Petronas Technology Challenge, which crowdsources innovative and economic solutions to Energy industry challenges, with a proposal that featured non-toxic and environment-friendly nanotechnology chemicals, capable of liquefying sludge and heavy wax.

 Artificial intelligence and IoT

-According to GlobalData, Malaysia is leading South-east Asia for the total number of planned and announced oil and gas projects, yet the continuing industry emphasis on cost management, operational efficiency, and safety was still evident in the MOGSEC exhibition hall.
+According to GlobalData, Malaysia is leading South-east Asia for the total number of planned and announced Energy projects, yet the continuing industry emphasis on cost management, operational efficiency, and safety was still evident in the MOGSEC exhibition hall.
 Artificial intelligence, sensors, drones, IoT, and virtual reality headsets were all on display as solutions to maintenance and inventory challenges as well as managing the cost, health and safety, and quality of life for workers based out on remote sites.